AxadjonovOyatillo21/Bookshelf-API/README.md

+# The Great Bookshelf of Udacity

+This project is a virtual bookshelf for Udacity students.
+Students are able to add books to the booksehlf, give them rating, update the rating and search through their book lists.
+As a part of the FullStack Nanodegree, it servec as a practice module for lessaons: API Development and Documentation.
+By building this project, students learn and develop their skills structuring and implementing formatted API endpoints, that leverage knowledge of HTTP and API best practices.

+# Getting Started

 ## Local Development
 The instructions below are meant for the local setup only.
 The classroom workspace is already set for your to start practicing.